-Using a treadmill for 30 minutes can burn an average of 288 calories (weight and speed dependent).
-After 3-4 weeks of using a treadmill for 30 minutes at a time, you should begin to see results.
+Using a treadmill for 30 minutes at moderate intensity burns an average of 288 calories (weight and speed-dependent).
+After 3-4 weeks of using a treadmill for 30 minutes a day, you should begin to see results.
 Others will be able to notice these results after 6-8 weeks.

 How many calories you burn every 30 minutes on a treadmill and how long it takes to see results depends on a lot of different factors.
 We’ll go into those factors a bit more below.